dlang-tour/core/README.md

 at https://hub.docker.com/r/stonemaster/dlang-tour/.
 The Dlang-Tour Docker container is configured to use Docker itself to compile and run D source code in the online editor.
 For that to work the host system's Docker `/var/run/docker.sock` Unix domain socket has to be mounted to work inside the container.
-Any **sandbox** for compiling will then be started on the host system actually, and not within the Dlang Tour Docker container itself.
+A **sandbox** for compiling will then be started on the host system actually, and not within the Dlang Tour Docker container itself.